stelmacm/CSE-701/README.md

 ### Ordinary Least Squares Class

 After the matrices are created and normalized, they are then used to find beta^{hat}.
-This is how we would normally fit data.
-When performing matrix multiplication, we are always checking for exceptions to see that matrices can be multiplied to one another and transposed.
+This is how we would normally fit data, B^hat = (X^T * X)^-1 X^T * Y. When performing matrix multiplication, we are always checking for exceptions to see that matrices can be multiplied to one another and transposed.
 In the class an augmented matrix is created and reduced row echelon is performed, after that the matrix is inverted and we have a matrix of our coefficients.
 As part of the class, the mean squared error of the prediction of the ordinary least squares was calculated to compare to the Lasso penalization.
+The mean squared error is found as the sum of squares divided by the number of observations - 1.

 ### Coordinate Descent